BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/venth.md

 **Soulbind & Conduits**

-Your go to soulbind should be Theotar since its the highest damage soulbind for your entire grp because Wasteland Propriety also it gives you 3% tea that will either give you Intellect, Haste, Vers or crit.
+Your go to soulbind should be Theotar since it will be the highest damage soulbind for your entire grp because Wasteland Propriety also it gives you 3% tea that will either give you Intellect, Haste, Vers or crit.

 Your setup should look like this [Theotar Soulbind](https://www.wowhead.com/soulbind-calc/venthyr/theotar-the-mad-duke/paladin/Awa-774CBS1ECBUtdAgSBTD0CCUwEAgiFStjCDUsqgg).
 You can change
 <a href="https://www.wowhead.com/spell=339316/echoing-blessings" data-wowhead="spell=339316"></a> for